woutrbe/webpack-starterkit/README.md

 I used Vue.js as an example, you can use any JavaScript framework you like.

+## Looking for Webpack 2?

+An example with Vue and Webpack 2 is available [on GitHub](https://github.com/woutrbe/webpack2-vue-starterkit)

 ## Installation

 You can clone this repository [from GitHub](https://github.com/woutrbe/webpack-starterkit)